-The program is a full-time commitment, with classes typically held in the first and second year on Tuesdays, Wednesdays, and Thursdays from 9:00am through 5:00pm.
+The program is a full-time commitment, with classes typically held in the first and second year on Tuesdays, Wednesdays, and Thursdays from 9:00am through 5:00pm with one weekday night.
 In the third year students complete a part-time externship while completing classes on Wednesdays and Thursdays.
 In the fourth year students complete a part-time externship while completing classes on Thursdays.
 In the fifth year students go on full-time (usually paid) internship while also completing their dissertation (if they have not already defended their dissertation).
 In some cases students take an additional sixth year to complete their dissertation and/or internship year.

 Part-time study is not available for students.
 Aside from 3rd or 4th year choice of concentration, students follow a lock-step curriculum during their time in the program that does not allow for part-time study.
 For the same reason, students who transfer in graduate-level course credit (up to 12) do not typically reduce the time-to-completion.

-The Clinical Psychology Doctoral program takes in a maximum of twenty students per academic year.
-Student cohorts are intentionally kept small in order to provide students with a dynamic and personal training program, throughout which strong mentoring relationships are formed between students and core faculty members.
+The Clinical Psychology Doctoral Program takes in approximately twenty-five students per academic year.
+We aim to provide students with a dynamic and personal training program, throughout which strong mentoring relationships are formed between students and core faculty members.
 Students continue in their first through fourth year coursework in cohorts, which form the base of their professional network of peers.
 Additionally, through the required lunchtime lectures, colloquiums, and peer-mentorship program, students will interact with other students in both upper and lower student cohorts as they progress through the program.

 LIU Post’s PsyD program is fully accredited by the APA.
-In 2016 we will be up for re-accreditation and are confident that we will again receive the full 7-year accreditation that we received in 2009.
 Accreditation with the APA means that a program has follows guidelines for operation and training as set by the APA’s Commission on Accreditation.
 These guidelines also mean that each program must list on its website information concerning its student outcomes, retention, internship match rates, and cost.

 LIU Post’s PsyD program is also listed with the New York State Department of Education as a program that provides the necessary degree requirements in partial fulfillment of the requirements for licensure as a psychologist.